tensorflow/community/rfcs/20200624-pluggable-device-for-tensorflow.md

 Upon initialization of TensorFlow, it uses platform independent `LoadLibrary()` to load the dynamic library.
 The plugin library should be installed to default plugin directory "…python_dir.../site-packages/tensorflow-plugins".
 The modular tensorflow [RFC](https://github.com/tensorflow/community/pull/77) describes the process of loading plugins.

-During the plugin library initialization, TensorFlow proper calls the `SE_InitializePlugin` API (part of StreamExecutor C API) to retrieve nescessary informations from the Plugin to instantiate a StreamExecutor Platform([se::platform](https://github.com/tensorflow/tensorflow/blob/cb32cf0f0160d1f582787119d0480de3ba8b9b53/tensorflow/stream_executor/platform.h#L93) class) and registers to a global object [se::MultiPlatformManager](https://github.com/tensorflow/tensorflow/blob/cb32cf0f0160d1f582787119d0480de3ba8b9b53/tensorflow/stream_executor/multi_platform_manager.h#L82), TensorFlow proper gets a device type and a subdevice type through `SE_InitializePlugin` and registers the `PluggableDeviceFactory`with the device type.
-The device type will be the device string to be used to access PluggableDevice with tf.device() in python layer.
-The subdevice type is for low-level specialization of GPU device.
-If the user cares whether he is running on Intel/NVIDIA GPU, he can call python API (such as `tf.config.list_physical_devices`) to get the subdevice type.
+During the plugin library initialization, TensorFlow proper calls the `SE_InitializePlugin` API (part of StreamExecutor C API) to retrieve nescessary informations from the Plugin to instantiate a StreamExecutor Platform([se::platform](https://github.com/tensorflow/tensorflow/blob/cb32cf0f0160d1f582787119d0480de3ba8b9b53/tensorflow/stream_executor/platform.h#L93) class) and registers to a global object [se::MultiPlatformManager](https://github.com/tensorflow/tensorflow/blob/cb32cf0f0160d1f582787119d0480de3ba8b9b53/tensorflow/stream_executor/multi_platform_manager.h#L82), TensorFlow proper gets a device type and a subdevice type from plugin through `SE_InitializePlugin` and registers the `PluggableDeviceFactory`with the device type.
+The device type string will be used to access PluggableDevice with tf.device() in python layer.
+The subdevice type string is used for low-level specialization of GPU device(kernel, StreamExecutor, common runtime, grapper, placer..).
+If the user cares whether he is running on Intel/NVIDIA GPU, he can call python API (such as `tf.config.list_physical_devices`) to get the subdevice type of GPU to identify.
 Plugin authors needs to implement `SE_InitializePlugin` and provide the necessary informations:
 ```cpp
 void SE_InitializePlugin(SE_PlatformRegistrationParams* params, TF_Status* status) {
   static const int32_t plugin_id_value = 123;